Should I Babysit Niece and Nephew After Parenting Disagreement?

 They told me they were in trouble for accidentally breaking a toy.
 I sat down with them, comforted them, and explained that accidents happen.

-We spent a fun afternoon playing games and making crafts, lifting their spirits.
+We spent a fun afternoon playing games and making crafts, which lifted their spirits.
 When my sister returned, she was furious that I had undermined her discipline and 'spoiled' the kids.

 She accused me of overstepping boundaries and not respecting her rules.
 Since then, tensions have been high.

 She's asked me to babysit again, but I declined, citing our differing parenting values.
-She's now upset, saying I'm abandoning her and the kids, putting strain on our relationship.
+She's now upset, saying I'm abandoning her and the kids, which is putting a strain on our relationship.

 I feel torn between helping her out and staying true to my beliefs.
 So, AITA?